hetznercloud/csi-driver/docs/kubernetes/README.md

 Root servers can be part of the cluster, but the CSI plugin doesn't work there and the current behaviour of the scheduler can cause Pods to be stuck in `Pending`.

-Setting `allowedTopologyCloudServer` to true prevents pods from being scheduled on nodes, specifically Robot servers, where Hetzner volumes are unavailable.
+In the Helm Chart you can set `allowedTopologyCloudServer` to true to prevent pods from being scheduled on nodes, specifically Robot servers, where Hetzner volumes are unavailable.
 This value can not be changed after the initial creation of a storage class.

 ```yaml
 storageClasses: